emillinden/TiTS/README.md

 $ tits config --reset
 ```

-You will have to enter api credentials again.
+**Warning!** You will have to enter api credentials again.

 ## Todos

-- [ ] Set project default account on synced worklog
+- [ ] Set account to project default on worklogs
-- [ ] Check if issue keys exists in Jira and prompt for correction if it doesn't
+- [ ] Sync issues from Jira as Tempo projects (or tags) for easier issue logging
-- [ ] Whitelist of issue keys to skip rounding, for example ABC-\*
-- [ ] Whitelist of issue keys to auto round
+- [ ] Prompt user for correction if issue key doesn't exist in Jira
 - [ ] Try to get issue key from Toggl project name and tag (in that order) if not found in description
 - [ ] Command for deleting entries from Tempo by day
 - [ ] Error handling if post to tempo fails
-- [ ] Sync issues from Jira as Tempo projects (or tags) for easier issue logging
+- [x] Check if issue keys exists in Jira before starting sync
+- [x] Black/whitelist of project keys to skip rounding
+- [x] Replace autoRoundAt config with autoRoundUpAt and autoRoundDownAt
 - [x] Replace temp *any* types
 - [x] Custom rounding intervals
-- [x] Automatic rounding option by margin
+- [x] Automatic rounding option by threshold
 - [x] Better config file handling
 - [x] Prompt user to stop Toggl Timer if one is currently running.
-Exit if declined